-Three (3) other clusters are located within or adjacent to the BSA.
-Elderberry shrubs are the sole host plant for the federally listed valley elderberry longhorn beetle (VELB, Desmocerus californicus dimorphus), thus impacts to a federally listed species are anticipated.
-Little Chico
+Elderberry shrubs (Sambucus cerulea) are the sole host plant for the federally listed valley elderberry longhorn beetle (VELB, Desmocerus californicus dimorphus).
+Due to the proximity of a single shrub to the project site, impacts to a federally listed species are anticipated.
+Consultation with the USFWS regarding potential impacts to VELB will be required.

-Creek can also provide a habitat for federally listed salmonids, but only when flows allow passage of fish.
+Little Chico Creek can also provide a habitat for federally listed salmonids, but only when flows allow passage of fish.
 Since construction is not expected to occur during sustaining flows, there will be no impacts to fish.